Leonard Burns

 Tel: 07917 701 009

-Here at Hazelwood, I run Coach & Play sessions for both beginners and intermediate players.
-Beginner players quickly learn the game of tennis; being able to serve, rally and score learning through play which is the most enjoyable way to learn.
-For intermediate players, sessions are structured into, technical, tactical and competitive play.
-Each quarter we run a round-robin Super tie-break tens event.
-Everyone partners everyone once and points are awarded for a win, a loss and for every point won.
-Its great fun.
-If you want further details or to sign-up for a course, click the button below.
+Here at Hazelwood, I run Coach & Play sessions for both beginners, improvers and intermediate players.
+Beginner players quickly learn the game of tennis; being able to serve, rally and score, learning through play, which is the most enjoyable way to learn.
+For intermediate players, sessions are structured into technical, tactical and competitive play.
+If you want further details or to sign up for a course, all the sessions are available to review, book and pay securely online.

 Still have some questions?
 You can email me by using the form to follow